vitorvargem27/Best-Car-Place/README.md

 ## Project Development in Angular

-This is a Front-End project, developed for Start<tech>.
+This is a Front-End project, developed for Start Tech.

 ## Tecnologias aplicadas :